 Starbucks shorts are 8fl oz (227mL or 1 cup) in size and are only available for hot coffees.
 It’s a size that’s regarded as extra small.

-What’s strange is that for the rest of the coffee-drinking world, this is the standard cup size.
+What’s strange is that this is the standard cup size for the rest of the coffee-drinking world.
 It’s about the size of a regular household mug, and when coffee enthusiasts talk about coffee, they usually mean anything from 4 to 8 fl oz.

 To give you an idea, a 1 person French Press can usually hold 8 fl oz of coffee.
 So it was a clever move on Starbucks’ side to get you to order a larger drink by making it appear as though this size was insignificant.
 When the Venti size was introduced, they even took it off the menu for a while because it didn’t fit anymore.